New York Construction—New York, NY—July 27, 2006

 “The construction company is working very closely with us to ensure noise and dust levels are kept to a minimum,” Bianco said.

-Read an internet version of the article in New York Construction magazine.
+This article originally appeared in New York Construction magazine.